RicardoJCMarques/EasyTrace5000/README.md

 * **Metric Units:** Milimeters only.
 System is technically unit agnostic but it's base 10.
 A new module that manages unit states and conversions must be made from scratch.
 * **Bézier Offsetting:** While Bézier curves from SVGs *are* parsed analytically, they are tessellated (converted to line segments) by the plotter before offsetting.
 True analytic offsetting of Béziers is not yet supported.
 * **Tool Changes:** The application does not currently generate tool change commands (M6).
 Operations using different tools must be exported as separate G-code files.
-* **Performance:** Very large or complex boards (>200mm) with high segmentation may experience UI slowdown during boolean operations, as they run on the main thread.
 * **UI:** Small screen/mobile support is incomplete.

 **Known Bugs:**